davetron5000/angular-rails-book/crud_recipe.md

 To make it work, we'll need to:

-* add functionatliy to our back-end controller
+* add functionality to our back-end controller
-* add functionatliy to our Angular controllers
+* add functionality to our Angular controllers
 * create views

 ## Rails controller